 Aime Cesaire...what do I know of him?
 Not as much as I should.
 I read and even had to memorize some of his poems when I was in elementary school without really knowing how great the author was.
 He was one of those people who, early on, inspired Africans in their fight against colonialism.
 Even though he was a French citizen, he did not lose his African roots.
-He became with Senghor and Damas key aime_cesairefigures of the "Negritude."
+He became with Senghor and Damas key figures of the "Negritude."
 Through their poems and other writings many Africans came to realize how beautiful black skin is, and why they should not be ashamed of their culture.
 I respect you, Cesaire...No, better, I love you.
 You were a Great "Negre."
 Even though you were not as appreciated as you should in the French literature, your writings and positions will forever inspire us and the coming generations.

 "Que les esprits de nos Ancetres t'acceuillent, et que la terre te soit legere."